joomla/joomla-framework/src/Joomla/Database/README.md

 Shorthand versions are  available the these methods:

 * `q` can be used instead of `quote`
+* `qn` can be used instead of `quoteName`
 * `e` can be used instead of `escape`

-These shorthand versions are also available when using the `Database\Query` class.
+These shorthand versions are also available when using the `Database\DatabaseQuery` class.

 ## Iterating Over Results

-The `JDatabaseIterator` class allows iteration over database results
+The `Database\DatabaseIterator` class allows iteration over database results

 ```php
 $dbo = JFactory::getDbo();
 $iterator = $dbo->setQuery(
 	$dbo->getQuery(true)->select('*')->from('#__content')
 )->getIterator();

 foreach ($iterator as $row)
 {
     // Deal with $row